t9md/atom-project-find-navigation/README.md

 I like this feature, but navigation need to be improve.
 Its' lacking of keyboard navigation.

 This package allow you keyboard navigation on results view of project-find.

 # Excuse

-This package's code is greatly and directly depending on internal `variable`, `function` of [find-and-replace](https://github.com/atom/find-and-replace) provide, project-find.
+This package's code is greatly and directly depending on internal variables and functions which  [find-and-replace](https://github.com/atom/find-and-replace) provides.

 So this package might not work on future version of find-and-replace.
-If code change made on find-and-replace was big, I might give up this navigation hack.
+If code change made on find-and-replace in future was big, I might give up this navigation hack package.
 So essentially this is proof of concept to investigate how project-find's result pane navigation could be improved.

 # Features